-CAUTION: DO NOT REMOVE THE COMBUSTOR WHILE IT OR ANY PORTION OF THE STOVE IS HOT.
+CAUTION: DO NOT REMOVE THE COMBUSTOR WHILE ANY PORTION OF THE STOVE IS HOT.

-Carefully remove the combustor from the stove (see your Use & Care Manual).
-Do not remove the stainless steel band or combustor holder from around the outside of the combustor.
-It is very important that the unit is handled CAREFULLY.
-Some ceramic combustor are brittle and could break if it is handled roughly or dropped.
+Carefully remove the combustor from the stove (see your Use & Care manual).
+Do not remove the stainless steel band or manufacturer's combustor holder from around the outside of the combustor.
+It is very important that the combustor be handled CAREFULLY.
+The combustor is a brittle ceramic and could break if it is handled roughly or dropped.
 Replace the combustor with a new part if it is damaged or worn out.
-Consult your Use & Care Manual.
+Consult your Use & Care manual or Süd-Chemie Trouble Shooting Guide.

 For the major cleaning to be effective, the combustor must not be coated with creosote, but should be light gray or beige in color.
-If the combustor is coated with creosote (dark black or dark brown), operate the stove with the combustor in place at a higher than your normal burn rate to burn-off the accumulated soot and creosote.
-USE CAUTION - do not overheat the stove or chimney.
-Allow the stove and ash bed to cool completely before proceeding.
+If the combustor is coated with creosote (dark black or dark brown), operate the stove with the combustor in place at a higher burn rate than normal to self-clean the accumulated soot and creosote from the combustor (see Süd-Chemie Trouble Shooting Guide).
+USE CAUTION-do not overheat the stove or chimney.
+Allow the stove and ashbed to cool completely before proceeding.
 Re-inspect the combustor.
-If the creosote build-up remains, repeat the burn-off procedure.
+If the creosote build-up remains, repeat the procedure.